MetPX/sarracenia/doc/mirroring_use_case.rst

   :scale: 66 %

-In the diagram above, if operations are in Data Hall 1 (left of centre), then they should be able to resume operations promptly from data hall 2 (on the right) in case of a loss of Data Hall 1.
-For this to be realistic, production data must be available in the other hall quickly.
-The *mirroring* problem is synchronizing a very large subset of data between data hall 1 and data hall 2.
+In the diagram above, if operations are in Data Hall 1 (left of centre) and they fail, then the goal is to resume operations promptly from data hall 2 (on the right.)
+For this to be realistic, production data must be available in the other hall, on the other site store, quickly.
+The *mirroring* problem is synchronizing a very large subset of data between site store 1 and site store 2.
 For monitoring purposes, at the same time, a smaller subset to must be mirrored to data hall 0.

 Continuous Mirrorring